moscajs/aedes/docs/Aedes.md

 - `packet` `<aedes-packet>` & [`PUBLISH`][PUBLISH]
 - `client` [`<Client>`](./Client.md) | `null`

 Emitted when servers delivers the `packet` to subscribed `client`.
-If there are no clients subscribed to the `packet` topic, server still publish the `packet` and emit thie event. `client` is `null` when `packet` is an internal message like aedes heartbeat message and LWT.
+If there are no clients subscribed to the `packet` topic, server still publish the `packet` and emit the event. `client` is `null` when `packet` is an internal message like aedes heartbeat message and LWT.

 > _Note! `packet` belongs `aedes-packet` type.
 Some properties belongs to aedes internal, any changes on them will break aedes internal flow._